 Today, shorter, more intense workouts like HIIT training is currently making the case that more effective fitness is better suited for today’s time-starved individual.
 However, you are more likely to achieve the runner’s high through longer, more moderate bouts of exercise.
 This is why those training for long-distance running events, such as a marathon or triathlon, are more likely to experience these regularly, as you need at least one hour of continual, rhythmical activity.
 In fact, the longer the continued exercise, the better your chances of having a runner’s high.
 These guidelines translate into steady-state cardio, which, if you are doing HIIT training, you need at some level anyway to balance out your training sessions.

 In other words, the formula to achieve a runner’s high is as follows:

-1-2 hours of steady-state cardiovascular exercise, carried out at a 6 out of 10 level of intensity.
+1-2 hours of steady-state cardiovascular exercise, carried out at a 6 out of 10 levels of intensity.

 This formula ensures that the blood flow is maximized and the endocannabinoid receptors are most stimulated and receptive.
 Also, some studies suggest that it’s best to go running in the morning.
 This is when your endocannabinoid levels are higher than other times of the day.
 According to Dr. Cecilia Hillard, director of the Neuroscience Research Centre at the Medical College of Wisconsin, you need eight hours of sleep for optimal endocannabinoid production.
 Besides, your levels of this chemical are three times higher when you wake up than when you go to bed.